samfisherirl/VPNGamingPauser/README.md

 I have spent 5 days working on this, the read me is sparse.
 There may be a bug or two, and there may be more popup messages from my own troubleshooting.
 I will return tomorrow morning with a full read me, and address any bugs.

+Right now the desktop icon will be an ugly bat file.
+You can right click, 'send to desktop', then change shortcut icon.
+I'm working on having the shortcut get made with the games icon.